“How would I feel, had I never been born?”

 This question posed by Sangen Salo sensei as a child drew him via a long and winding path to a weekend retreat in 2004.
 The retreat was led by Sante Poromaa roshi, who was visiting from Sweden, and it inspired Salo to go to his first sesshin in Zengården, Sweden, in January 2005.

-He started visiting Zengården regularly and practicing under the guidance of both its teachers, Sante and Kanja roshis.
+He started visiting Zengården regularly and practicing under the guidance of both his teachers, Sante and Kanja roshis.
 A big impression on Sangen sensei was made also by his two visits to Japan, to Bukkokuji zen temple in 2008 and 2009.
-In the autumn of 2012 Sangen-sensei moved to Zengården.
+In the autumn of 2012 Sangen sensei moved to Zengården.

 Sangen sensei finished his formal koan-practice at the end of 2013 (Mumonkan, Hekiganroku, Shoyoroku, Jujukinkai) and was ordained as a Zen Buddhist priest the following spring.
-After having worked for three and a half years as the first zendo leader in Zengården, he gradually moved back to Finland.
+After having worked for three and a half years as the Head of Zendo in Zengården, he gradually moved back to Finland.

 In January 2018 Sante roshi made Salo a Zen teacher.
 Since summer 2020 Sangen sensei has worked and lived permanently in Sanneji.

 Sangen Salo sensei (born in 1967) studied at the Academy of fine arts in 1992-1997 and graduated as a sculptor.

 DHARMA TRANSMISSION and ASCENDING THE MOUNTAIN CEREMONY